microsoftgraph/dataconnect-solutions/solutions/information-oversharing/readme.md

 - Create a Synapse Workspace
 - Create a Spark Pool for the Synapse workspace
 - Create a storage account for the extracted data
-- Grant permission to the Synapse workspace & the MGDC Service Principal to the storage account as Blob Data Contributor
+- Grant permission to the Synapse workspace & the Microsoft Graph Data Connect Service Principal to the storage account as Blob Data Contributor
 - Create an Azure SQL Server
 - Create a sample database within the Azure SQL Server.